SNAPP: Climate Resilient Fisheries Working Group

 - How can practitioners diagnose system resilience and identify ways in which resilience can be supported in order to enhance sustainability, economic benefits, and human well-being and equity?

-We will develop a decision-making support tool to help managers find information, examples, and recommendations relevant to a diverse range of fishery types and management approaches.
+We've developed a decision-making support tool to help managers find information, examples, and recommendations relevant to a diverse range of fishery types and management approaches, which you can explore above.

 Project Team